vinejs/vinejs.dev/content/docs/types/any.md

+---
+summary: The Any data type is allows the field value to be anything
+---

 # Any type

 Mark the field under validation to be anything.
 In other words, do not perform any type-checking validation on the value.